shishir/dakiya/README.md

 # Dakiya

-  Is a enables sending emails via CLI or a Rest end-point.
+  Enables sending emails via CLI or a Rest end-point.
 Its used Mailgun in the background.

 ## Installation/Running
 ```